 Ease of Set Up

-The Gas One is by far the easiest stove to set up.
+This is one of the easiest stoves in our test suite to set up.
 Just remove the stove from the case, flip over the drip pan, insert the fuel canister, press the safety lever to engage the can, and turn the dial.
-Like the Coleman Butane Instastart, there is no propane regulator to attach.
-All the other contenders require that extra step.
+Like the Instastart, there is no propane regulator to attach.
+Almost all the other contenders require that extra step.

-Of course, its simplicity is why setup takes merely a few seconds.
-Models with windscreens, legs, and propane tanks do take more time to set up, but also provide the ability for more nuanced and controlled cooking.
+Of course, setting up this stove is so easy because it's highly simplistic.
+Models with windscreens, legs, and propane tanks do take more time to get running, but they also provide the ability for more nuanced and controlled cooking.
 While the Camp Chef Pro 60X, our Top Pick for Group Cooking, is the biggest pain to set up, its deluxe design allows you to really chef it up.

 Ease of Care

 What's tricky for many people with this stove is finding the butane cartridges which tend to be available at Asian food stores and cooking supply stores.
 However, many camping stores may not carry them.
-The canisters are inexpensive, but they don't last for more than a few hours of heavy use, so you'll probably want to stock up before a big cooking extravaganza.
+The canisters are inexpensive, but they don't last for more than a few hours of heavy use, so you'll probably want to stock up before a big cooking extravaganza or consider a different purchase.

 A removable drip pan makes it easier to clean the surface and internal parts of the stove as necessary.